 1. Make all messages accessible in one place

-> The SPP Client Portal changes the way your team and your clients communicate.
+The SPP client portal changes the way your team and your clients communicate.
 The back and forth across multiple email threads is tiring.
-SPP’s client portal keeps everything as accessible as you want to make it.
+By using SPP, everything is as accessible as you want to make it.

-> Clients can respond to messages in the client portal or via email.
-Any time you or your team posts a message in a client’s order, the client receives a notification in the client portal and in their email account.
+Clients can respond to messages in the client portal or via email.
+Any time you or your team posts a message in an order, the customer receives a notification in the client portal and via email.

-> Rather than having dozens of separate email threads for each project, their response shows up in their order any time a client replies to a message.
+Rather than having dozens of separate email threads for each project, their response shows up in their order any time a client replies to a message.
 This bypasses any confusion during communication and gives you clear history of who said what and when.

 No longer will your customers be annoyed because you missed their email, and cancel their subscription with you.